Join the R&D Regulatory Affairs Graduate Programme

-To join the Business Processes graduate programme you must hold a master's degree in a natural science, for example within pharmacy, chemical engineering, biology, biotechnology or a related field and have no more than 2 years of work experience and you have an excellent command of both spoken and written English.
+To join the Regulatory Affairs graduate programme you must have a master's degree in a natural science, for example within pharmacy, chemical engineering, biology, biotechnology or a related field and have no more than 2 years of work experience since finishing your studies.

 Having a PhD or post-doctoral degree will not over-qualify you per se, but you will have to make it crystal clear in your motivational letter why you want to leave research behind.

 To excel as a problem-solver and decision maker in a global organisation, you must have an international mind-set, plenty of drive and excellent organisational and interpersonal skills.
 If you’re also an outgoing and solid team player, you might be just the person we believe could help us make a difference.

 Joining Novo Nordisk appeals to you, not just because we respect and value our employees, but also because of what we do: we make a difference to people living with chronic conditions around the world.

 Why not also take a look at the hundreds of current job vacancies at Novo Nordisk, sign up to our job agent or follow us on LinkedIn.
 You never know, one of the more than +5,000 life-changing jobs we offer each year may be your perfect career match.